Skip to main content

 Contributing

 Welcome!
 So glad you've decided to help make Cursorless better.
-Once you've learned how to set up and run / test a local copy of the extension, you may want to check out the Cursorless API docs to learn more about how Cursorless works.
+You'll want to start by getting set up and learning how to run / test a local copy of the extension.
 You may also find the VSCode API docs helpful to learn about VSCode extension development.

 Initial setup